rachitiitr/DataStructures-Algorithms/README.md

 CodeChef ► http://www.codechef.com/users/rachitiitr

 # About Me
-I am Rachit Jain, currently working as Software Engineer in Microsoft.
+Hello I am Rachit Jain, currently working as Software Engineer in Microsoft.
 I have graduated from IIT Roorkee in 2017.
 I have done my majors in Electrical Engineering,
 and minors in Computer Science Engineering.
 Competitive Programming is my hobby, as I like to keep my mind sharp.
-I love to explore and learn new algorithms and programming techniques.
+I love to explores and learn new algorithms and programming techniques.
 I like teaching, and hence launched my YouTube channel recently.

 # Achievements